Why Is Claude Code So Expensive? (And How to Cut Your AI Costs by 80%)

 For anyone spending more than ~$20/month on API calls, subscriptions are almost always cheaper.
 The break-even for Claude Pro is roughly 3–5 multi-turn coding sessions per day on Sonnet.
 Most developers blow past that before lunch.

-How to Connect Your Subscription to OpenClaw
+How to Connect a Claude Subscription to Claude Code

 - Run